MTAS101/POS-Awesome-V15/README.md

    - If the build exits with code 143, verify that your system has enough RAM or swap space.
    - You can also try building the app in smaller parts to reduce memory usage.

+The Vue frontend is built using Vite.
+Its configuration file is located at `posawesome/frontend/vite.config.js`, which is automatically picked up during `bench build`.

 ### Main Features

 1. Supports Erpnext Version 15